usert5432/calo-ddpm/README.md

 ## Environment Variables

-By default, `calo-ddpm` will search for data in the `./data` directory and will store trained models in the `./outdir` directory.
+By default, `calo-ddpm` will search for data in the `./data` directory and store trained models in the `./outdir` directory.
 If one wants to change this behavior, modify the following environment variables:

 ```